jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 3. Type the project name.

 4. Select a repository type.
- * If you are familiar with IBM&reg;  Rational Team Concert&trade; and want to use Jazz&trade; source control management (SCM), click the **Use Jazz SCM** icon.
+  * If you are familiar with GitHub, you can create a new GitHub repository.
+Click the **Create a new repository** icon, and then click the **Create a Git repo on GitHub** icon.
+If you stored code in a GitHub repository, you can also continue to use that repository.
+Click the **Link to an existing repository** icon, and then select the repository from the list.
+**Tip**: You can add supporting files to your repository, like a readme, a Git ignore file, or a license file.
+Select the readme check box or choose from the list of ignore files and licenses.
  * If you are familiar with Git and want to create a hosted repository, click the **Create a Git repository** icon.
 **Tip**: You can host a local Git repository on Bluemix DevOps Services.
 First, create the new Bluemix DevOps Services project; then, force push the local repository to the new hosted repository.
- * If you stored code in a GitHub repository, you can continue to use that repository.
-Click the **Connect to an external GitHub repository** icon and paste the repository URL into the field.
+ * If you are familiar with IBM&reg;  Rational Team Concert&trade; and want to use Jazz&trade; source control management (SCM), click the **Use Jazz SCM** icon.

 5. If you want to control who can view your project and its code, select the **Private** check box.
 Bluemix DevOps Services users who you invite can access your private projects.
+**Note**: To create a private repository on GitHub, you must have a paid GitHub account.
+If necessary, click **Change your GitHub plan" or use a private Bluemix repository instead.

 6. If you want to use all of the Track & Plan features, including the ability to create sprints from the project backlog of work items, select the **Add features for Scrum development** check box.
 If you want to use only the traditional planning feature, which uses simplte tasks and iterations without a backlog, clear the check box.